cocos/cocos-docs/en/concepts/scene/light/pbr-lighting.md

 ## Light Sources in the Real World

 The physically based lighting matches the description of light sources in the real world.
-In real environments, the light products we see have their own industrial parameters, let's look at an IKEA light bulb💡
+In real environments, light products have their own industrial parameters:

 ![light bulb size](pbrlighting/light-bulb.jpg)

-From the product packaging, we can learn several important industrial parameters of this bulb.
+The product packaging states many important industrial parameters of a bulb
 - **Luminous Flux**
 - **Color Temperature**
 - **Size**

-These three important parameters affect the performance of light sources in the real world, and we will focus on the physical meaning of these three parameters below.
+These three important parameters affect the performance of light sources in the real world, and it is important to focus on the physical meaning of these three parameters below.

 ## Photometric Units